Introduction

 Image Source: Unsplash

-Moreover, the nutritional content of butternut squash is advantageous for blood pressure, digestion, and healthy hair and skin, among others.
+The nutritional benefits of winter squash make it a versatile and valuable addition to your diet.
+Packed with nutrients that support blood pressure regulation, aid digestion, and promote healthy hair and skin, incorporating winter squash into your meals can have a positive impact on your overall well-being.
 It can be roasted or cubed to serve as a side dish or can be added to a leafy green salad.

 Different Names of Butternut Squash